Mfigueira/react-streamy/README.md

 nms.run();
 ```

-- Also I had to install OBS app in my Mac to stream a video, and set it up to stream directly to my RTMP server
+- Also I installed OBS app in my Mac to stream a video, and set it up to stream directly to my local RTMP server

 <!-- ## Can I see it?